MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-bot-based-plugin.md

    :::image type="content" source="../assets/images/Copilot/bot-based-VSC-debug-Copilot.png" alt-text="Screenshot shows the Copilot (Browser)  debug option in Visual Studio.":::

 1. Go to **Teams web client** > **Apps**.
-1. Search for **M365 Chat** and open the M365 Chat app.
+1. Search for **M365 Chat** and open the **M365 Chat** app.
 1. Select **Plugins**.
 1. From the list of plugins, turn on the toggle for your app.

    :::image type="content" source="../assets/images/Copilot/bot-based-VS-me-plugin-toggle.png" alt-text="Screenshot shows the Plugin option, list of plugins, and the toggle enabled for bot-based-ME-test-local plugin.":::

-1. From the compose message area, send a message to Microsoft 365 Chat to find Contoso information.
+1. From the compose message area, send a message to M365 Chat to find Contoso information.
 For example, find Contoso product in Contoso-local.

    :::image type="content" source="../assets/images/Copilot/bot-based-VS-trigger-plugin.png" alt-text="Screenshot shows the plugin prompt and the Adaptive Card response with content and preview card from Microsoft 365 Chat.
 The response contains a list of four products with Contoso product name. ":::